HOME • SEARCH • EMAIL • ABOUT

 - Roots reportedly used as rat poison.

-- Berries regard as poisonous, with reported symptoms of dizziness, hiccups, and difficulty breathing.
-(No studies found on toxicity or poisoning.(
+- Berries regarded as poisonous, with reported symptoms of dizziness, hiccups, and difficulty breathing.
+(No studies found on toxicity or poisoning.)

 Studies